zerasul/mdbook_en/13Scroll/scroll.md

 In this first example, we are going to focus on scrolling by lines; remember that we can scroll the 224 horizontal lines that we have available.
 This example corresponds to the folder _ej11.linescroll_; that you will find in the examples repository.

-For this example, we will use an image with a logo that reminds us the Sonic home screen; this is the image.
+For this example, we will use an image with a logo that reminds us the Sonic initial screen; this is the image.

 ![Example Image](13Scroll/img/logo.png "Example Image") _Example Image_